Everything You Need To Know About Arnolds Park

 Arnolds Park hours and prices

 Being an amusement park in the Midwest, you can imagine that Arnolds Park operates seasonally.
 Arnolds Park opens in mid-May through September.
+The park officials opens to the public this year on May 16, 2026.

 The hours vary, with the peek operating hours being in June and July.
-Starting the Friday before Memorial Day, the park starts opening daily at 10 a.m.
-The closing time varies between 7 to 10 p.m.
+The amusement park typically opens at 10 a.m.
+The closing time varies between 6 to 10 p.m. (on weekend nights).
 Check the calendar to plan your visit.
+Like most summer tourist attractions, weekends are going to busier than weekdays.

 If you want a tip about timing the visit, let me tell you, we went on the Sunday before Memorial Day and it was great!
 The summer crowds hadn’t arrived yet, so we had minimal waits for rides.
+In fact, for my kids’ two favorite rides, The Legend and the Rock-O-Plane, they were able to stay seated and ride a few times before having to exit.

 Tip: From experience, the Queen II boat ride is tough for young kids to sit through.
 The excitement dies down after 3 minutes and then you have about 57 minutes to spend trying to entertain them.